retrohub-org/docs/user_guide/scraping/index.rst

 ^^^^^^^^^
 ScreenScraper has both a daily and hourly quota for API requests.
 If this limit is reached, RetroHub will start showing errors when scraping.

-To circumvent this, you should make a free account on theit website at `https://www.screenscraper.fr/ <https://www.screenscraper.fr/>`_ and enter your credentials in the **Scraper** settings:
+To circumvent this, you should make a free account on their website at `https://www.screenscraper.fr/ <https://www.screenscraper.fr/>`_ and enter your credentials in the **Scraper** settings:

 .. image:: assets/scraper_ss_account.png